Doctors In China Lead Race To Treat Cancer By Editing Genes

 "I feel very stable," Deng says.
 "I was weak in the limbs before and now I am not weak anymore."

-It's still too early to draw firm conclusions about how effective the treatment will be.
-Or what the full extent of side effects from it.
+It's still too early to draw firm conclusions about how effective the treatment will be or what the full extent of side effects from it.
 Deng is one of just 21 patients with advanced, incurable cancer of the esophagus that Wu has treated so far with CRISPR-edited T cells.

 But Wu says about 40 percent of the patients appear to have responded.
 One patient is still alive almost a year later.